 Computer science underpins just about every aspect of modern life.
 The arts, science, business, medicine, and engineering all benefit from the computational power, modeling, and thinking found in computer science.
 These skills are highly sought-after in industry and academia and result in many lucrative, impactful, and fulfilling career opportunities.
 However, being a computer scientist is rarely even considered by young people—especially girls and minorities—as they dream about what they want to be when they grow up.
 We invite you to help us change that.

-CS @ ILLINOIS has developed a series of outreach programs targeted especially for our local community to raise awareness about and interest in computer science.
+Illinois Computer Science has developed a series of outreach programs targeted especially for our local community to raise awareness about and interest in computer science.
 We are looking for advocates, partners, and participants for our programs that will help inform K-12 educators and perspective students and their parents about the fascinating and fun applications of computer science.
 Please join us, help us spread the word, and support these upcoming activities:

 ChicTech Visits (pronounced “sheek-tek”) are led by members of the Women in Computer Science student club.
 An all-volunteer ChicTech team will travel to Illinois high schools to deliver a presentation to explain and demystify the field of computer science.
-The ChicTech team will give a glimpse into life as a CS @ ILLINOINS student and explore the exciting and challenging career options open to graduates.
+The ChicTech team will give a glimpse into life as a CS @ ILLINOIS student and explore the exciting and challenging career options open to graduates.
 The presentation also confronts the stereotypes of the male-dominated field and debunks myths, cites success stories, and shares personal experiences.
 To schedule a ChicTech visit, please email firstname.lastname@example.org.

-GEMS is a week-long day camp designed to dazzle and delight students by exposing them to the broad field of computing and its applications.
+Gems Computer Science Camp for Girls is a week-long day camp designed to dazzle and delight students by exposing them to the broad field of computing and its applications.
 Curriculum for the week will inspire young women to consider computing as a course of future study, and to teach them to see computation as a tool of creativity and self-expression.
 We focus on the specific content of the daily lessons to include an abundance of social communication and group problem solving.
 Each day offers diversity of setting and engagement, including lab work, classroom activities, and some field trips.
+Gems Camp offers one 2-week track for high school girls, and four 1-week tracks for middle school girls.
 Gems Camp is held over six weeks between June and July.
-Information will be posted on the CS Outreach Calendar.
+Applications are available April 1st each year and close May 1st.
+Information will be posted on the CS Outreach Calendar.Notifications go out a week after applications close.
 You can also email questions to email@example.com.

-Led by the Association for Computing Machinery (ACM) and Women in Computer Science (WCS) student clubs, CS @ ILLINOIS Sail is a free, day-long showcase for high school students to learn about computer science in fun workshops, explore career opportunities, and take a campus tour and experience what it’s like to be a computer science student in the College of Engineering at the University of Illinois.
+Organized by Illinois Computer Science students and staff, Sail is a free, day-long showcase for high school students to learn about computer science in fun workshops, explore career opportunities, and take a campus tour and experience what it’s like to be a computer science student in the College of Engineering at the University of Illinois.